National Anti-Corruption Commission General Scheme

 Assessment timeframes

 If your application is complete, we will assess it within 28 days.
 If it is incomplete, we will notify you and ask for the missing information.
+We will not assess incomplete applications.

 Payments process

-We will only pay after:
+We will only assess a claim for payment after:

 - we have approved your application